-- NOTE If you merge projects, synonym files will remain separate in each project.
+- NOTE If you have previously merged Flare projects with WebHelp outputs and then decide to generate WebHelp Plus output from the parent project instead, you must make sure that the child projects linked to the parent contain at least one WebHelp Plus target each.
+Even if you keep the link from the parent project to a WebHelp target in the child, the child project must also have a WebHelp Plus target. - NOTE If you merge projects, synonym files will remain separate in each project.
 For example, if you create synonyms in Project A but not in project B, only the topics from Project A will use the synonyms when users perform searches in the output. - NOTE You can merge HTML Help so that the navigation (table of contents, index, search) for each CHM file is displayed, regardless of which CHM file you open (parent or child).
 This can be done in a couple of ways, depending on whether you have access to all of the Flare projects or to the CHM files only.
-See "Displaying Merged Navigation in HTML Help Child Outputs" on page 123.
+See "Displaying Merged Navigation in HTML Help Child Outputs" on page 127.